sparkflows/sparkflows-docs/docs/installation/security/admin-user.rst

 A user in Fire Insights can be marked to be a super-user.
 A Super user has the below permissions:

 #.
-User Management: Create/ Update User
+Share/unshare any project with any group.
 #.
+Mark other users as super-user.
+#.
 Group Management: Create/ Update/ Delete Group
 #.
+User Management: Create/ Update User
+#.
 Roles Management: Create/ Update/ Delete Roles.
 #.
-A Superuser can share/unshare any project with any group.
-#.
-A Superuser can be created by only a Superuser
-#.
-A Superuser has  by default all Operational permissions like View Server log, update configuration,
+All Operational permissions like View Server log, update configuration etc.
-#.
-A Superuser has access to all Persona: Analytical, Business and Admin Persona.

 Admin user